dblock/code.dblock.org/_posts/2011/2011-05-04-grape-trapping-all-exceptions-within-the-api.markdown

 end
 {% endhighlight %}

-I couldn’t figure out how to wrap it up to return JSON, I keep having to raise an _:error_ to abort all subsequent middleware processors.
+I couldn't figure out how to wrap it up to return JSON, I keep having to raise an _:error_ to abort all subsequent middleware processors.
 Maybe someone can suggest a solution or a better approach altogether?